mufeezhanif/NASA-Space-Apps-Challenge/API_REQUIREMENTS.md

-# API Requirements for AirWatch Pro
+# API Requirements for Atmosphere Analyzer

 ## Overview
-This document outlines the API endpoints and data requirements for the AirWatch Pro application to provide comprehensive air quality monitoring for the NASA Space Apps Challenge.
+This document outlines the API endpoints and data requirements for the Atmosphere Analyzer application to provide comprehensive air quality monitoring for the NASA Space Apps Challenge.

 ## Required Pollutants (5 Key Parameters)